slonigiraf/whitepaper/giraf/ENG.md

 ## Annotation

-This paper proposes an approach on how to use the established practice of writing laws to coordinate people in small groups so that they can jointly create documents whose content is economically beneficial to them.
+The paper suggests using the process of lawmaking as a model for coordinating small groups of people to jointly create documents that would be economically beneficial to them.

 ## Acknowledgements

 Thanks to Aleksey Pastutsan for discussing the concepts of this document and suggesting the idea of "weaking of the law".

+The author of this paper would like to thank the creators of ChatGPT for providing a tool that was used to help polish the language in this paper.

 ## What is "law"

-The laws have been known since the beginning of human civilization.
-As the exact definition of the term "law" is debatable, we will use the following: a law is a set of instructions that people have agreed to follow, and also oblige to follow.
-Examples of what we understand by laws include: the Bill of Rights (USA); article on DNA on Wikipedia; history schoolbook; the balance of a specific bitcoin wallet.
+Laws are a fundamental part of human civilization and are generally understood to be a set of instructions or rules that people have agreed to follow.
+Examples of laws include the Bill of Rights in the United States, the Wikipedia article on DNA, history textbooks, and the balance of a specific bitcoin wallet.
+However, the exact definition of the term "law" is a matter of debate.
+In this document, we will use the above definition for the purposes of our discussion.

 | Legislator | Law | Why is it the law | How to fix |
 | ----------- | ----------- | ----------- | ----------- |